From invoice financing to using your credit card to cover traditionally cash-only expenses, learn about four ways to access capital quickly.

 Struggling to buy essential supplies, meet payroll on time, manage surprise costs and even cover routine expenses can be paralyzing.
 It prevents you from seizing opportunities to expand your business.

 The reality is, most small and mid-size businesses run into cash flow emergencies from time to time.
-Whether this is an occasional challenge or a chronic financial juggling act, you have more options than ever for tackling your financing needs.
+You have more options than ever for tackling your financing needs.
+Whether this is an occasional challenge or a chronic financial juggling act.

 Gone are the days when your community bank was the only recourse for getting credit.
 A technology-driven evolution in financial services is changing everything from the way businesses invoice customers to how they make payments.

-Here are four options to consider when you need to quickly come up with more ways to cover your business costs:
+Here are four options to consider when you need to quickly come up with more ways to cover your business costs and access capital quickly:

 Credit as Cash